Garrett Scantling: Doping ban

-In July 2022, Scantling was given a provisional suspension for an anti-doping whereabouts violation through 2024 Paris Olympics.
-In November 2022 he was banned from competing for three years backdated to June 27, 2022, the date of his third whereabouts violation in a twelve month period.
+In July 2022, Scantling was given a provisional suspension for anti-doping whereabouts and tampering violations.
+In November 2022, he was banned from competing for three years backdated to June 27, 2022, the date of his third whereabouts violation in a twelve-month period.

+Return

+He returned to action and competed in the decathlon at the 2025 USA Outdoor Track and Field Championships on 31 July, but did not complete the event.

+Personal bests

+Information from World Athletics profile unless otherwise noted.